 Intro

-Four weeks after Qantas announced their economy class upgrade with much fanfare about “30% bigger meal trays” and “expanded menu options,” I found myself on QF79 from Melbourne to Hong Kong, genuinely curious whether this was a meaningful change or clever marketing.
+Four weeks after Qantas announced its economy class upgrade with much fanfare about “30% bigger meal trays” and “expanded menu options,” I found myself on QF79 from Melbourne to Hong Kong, curious whether this was a meaningful change or clever marketing.

 What Changed

-The redesigned meal tray is immediately noticeable—it’s larger and has a textured, non-slip surface that should theoretically prevent your dinner from sliding into your neighbour’s lap.
+The redesigned meal tray is immediately noticeable – it’s larger and has a textured, non-slip surface that should prevent your dinner from sliding into your neighbour’s lap.

-The theory works better than the practice on the A330’s slightly angled tray tables, where my meal still shifted around despite the grippy bottom..
+The theory works better than the practice on the A330’s slightly angled tray tables, where my meal still shifted around despite the design.

-More interesting was watching the crew navigate the new service routine.
-Depending on which flight attendant served, some passengers received their trays horizontally, others vertically.
+Depending on which flight attendant served, some passengers received their trays horizontally, while others received them vertically.

 The promised additions are modest: a packet of cheese and crackers now accompanies every meal, and longer flights get a pre-packaged salad.